Quuppa Compatible Tag

 • Number of repeats = 255 means loop (keep alert active until explicitly disabled)

-Request example, will set an alert that will emit a 250ms beep, vibration and LEDs blink every second for 3 times.
+The following request example will set an alert that will emit a 250ms beep, vibration and LEDs blink every second for 3 times.
 Such alert can be configured with the following settings:

 • Buzzer